Mentor’s two Directors, Dr Joe Sullivan and Dr Valerie Sheehan, lead a highly experienced team of specialists.

 Dr Valerie Sheehan

 Dr Sheehan works with Mentor and is also clinical director with New Ways Safeguarding Ltd; an organisation which specialises in working with young people and their families where problematic sexual behaviour (PSB) and/or child sexual abuse (CSA)/exploitation (CSE) are of concern.
 She holds a doctorate in forensic criminology from the London Metropolitan University, a Masters in Education, a Bachelor of Arts Degree and a Higher Diploma in Education.
 She has a Post-Graduate Diploma in Counselling for Sexual Abuse and a Post-Graduate Diploma in Integrative Psychotherapy.
 Valerie has completed specialist training in Cognitive Behavioural assessment and treatment techniques for sex offenders.
-In addition, she has undertaken AIM2 Training, an assessment tool used to examine sexual risk in adolescent males she is also trained to undertake MEGA, as well as the Good Lives Model and MEGA, additional tools for assessing problematic sexual behaviour in children.
+In addition, she has undertaken AIM2 Training, an assessment framework used to examine sexual risk in adolescent males she is also trained to undertake MEGA, as well as the Good Lives Model, additional approaches for assessing problematic sexual behaviour in children.

 In her work for Valerie regularly undertakes assessments, intervention and educative work with children, adults and family members where there are concerns about PSB/CSA and CSE.
 She regularly provides consultancy to the Child and Family Agency, Guardian ad Litum and other professionals and organisations working with children.
 She is the Clinical Director of Programme Delivery with Compass Children’s Homes and Specialist Foster Care provisions, a UK based organisation which provides specialist services for children who exhibit and have experienced problematic and abusive sexual behaviour.
 She regularly delivers training to professionals on topics relevant to these issues.
 She also provides assessment reports for court in both civil and criminal proceedings.